Update: The original post was from September 2013. On March 1, 2014, it was updated to include even more data and information.

 Belichick has called his extensive history of employing lefties “a coincidence.”
 Meanwhile, Chip Kelly’s punter at Oregon for his entire tenure as head coach was Jackson Rice, a right-footed punter.

 Even with this difference, we must remember how small it is.
 About 30% of muffs were recovered by the kicking team.
 And the league average for punts per season last year (2012) was 77.5.
 So over the course of a season, on average, a lefty punter has created about .2 more turnovers than the average righty punter.
 It’s about the equivalent of creating one extra turnover every 5 years.

-So should you go out and get a left-footed punter.
-I don’ t think so.
+So should teams go out of their way to get a left-footed punter?